New digital ecosystems are emerging in many traditional industries. This can be a threat to your business. Or a real opportunity.

 Do your metrics show you are doing ok?
 Metrics can mislead: a company that tracks and maintains its performance relative to its usual competitors seems to be keeping pace, even as overall economic performance deteriorates.
 We may not like the fact that consumers now get the same free services that they once received from travel agents anytime, anyplace, and at no cost.
 We may shake our heads at the idea of taking advice from the “crowd” rather than experts.

 Customers here were the biggest winners.
 The businesses that captured the value that was left were often from a completely different sector to past players.
 And that’s where we come in.
 We help you to learn quickly how to compete in the digital world, create value for customers, and make profits in a changed market.
+Just as animals rely on instinctual behaviors to respond to threats for survival, businesses must also develop strategic responses rooted in their core strengths.

 Digital is driving changed economic value